How Likely is it That My email Will Be Hacked ?

 use of ‘easy to guess’ account passwords which never get changed.
 I won’t list them all

-vulnerable individuals, or those who are
+vulnerable in our society, or those who are

 not sufficiently ‘computer savvy’ to realise the dangers.